-The likelihood of seismic instability (foundation and slope) failure modes leading to catastrophic consequences is considered to be negligible, and therefore non-credible, for the Old Iron TSF, the Iron TSF, and the Calcine TSF because of the seismic stabilization measures completed prior to closure.
+The likelihood of seismic instability (foundation and slope) failure modes leading to catastrophic consequences is considered to be negligible, and therefore non-credible, for the facilities because of the seismic stabilization measures completed prior to closure.
 As previously indicated, since closure in 2001, the phreatic surface in the tailings facilities has decreased significantly so that the portion of tailings vulnerable to seismic liquefaction has also significantly reduced compared to original design assumptions.
-There are two tailings facilities, the Gypsum and Siliceous TSFs, where a site investigation was completed in 2019 to better characterize the in-situ density and liquefaction susceptibility of the foundation sands and gravels and to better understand the effects of cementation in the gypsum tailings under cyclic loading.
-The effect of cementation in the gypsum tailings has no impact on the seismic stability of the structure because the design assumed all saturated gypsum tailings liquefy under seismic shaking.
-However, it is relevant for assessing whether the gypsum tailings remain non-flowable and, therefore, support a potential reclassification of the gypsum facilities to a "landform".
-The lab testing was completed in 2020, which indicated no strength loss due to cyclic loading.
 The likelihood of seismic instability leading to catastrophic consequences for the Gypsum and Siliceous TSFs is currently judged to be low, pending further review once the assessments from the investigation are completed.
-There are no liquefiable materials present in the foundation and embankment fill of the ARD Pond Dams and the deformations induced by the MCE are computed to be small and acceptable.
+The likelihood of slope instability leading to catastrophic consequences for these two facilities is considered to be non-credible due to the lack of a permanent pond and very low phreatic surface within the tailings, which means that while slumping could occur within the facility, downstream consequences will be limited.
+There are no liquefiable materials present in the foundation and embankment fill of the ARD Pond Dams and the deformations induced by the maximum credible earthquake (MCE) are computed to be small and acceptable.
 Therefore, the likelihood of seismic instability leading to catastrophic consequences is considered negligible, and therefore non-credible, for the ARD Pond Dams.
 It should be noted that a due diligence update of the seismic stability of all structures is underway to better reflect existing conditions and to incorporate the revised seismic hazard assessment.
 This work is important to update the supporting documentation but is not expected to materially change the current conclusions.